Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 He blinked at her, then nodded and got on with making breakfast.

 Anna hadn’t gone far.
 She’d curled up on the far end of the couch in the front room, wearing an expression Allison knew all too well: she’d seen it on her own face so many times.
-And Anna definitely had the Buehler face and hair…and Line genes.
+And Anna definitely had the Buehler face and hair... and Line genes.
 Kid still had a bit more growing to do and already she was half a head taller than Allison.

 She sat next to her daughter, who scrubbed her face and looked away, remaining silent.